Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-mod_wl-allow-httpd-7003.md

     netstat -lntp | grep ':7003'
     # Find the PID, then check its SELinux context:
     ps -Z -p <pid>
-    # Make sure the running process is not using a domain that needs this port type
+    # Ensure the running process is not using a domain that needs this port type.
     ```

 #### 2. Delete Existing Assignment *If Safe to Do*